zoeskan/MCB185/unit3-algorithms.md

 ### 35nchoosek.py ###

 Create a function that solves "n choose k": n! / k!(n - k)! and demonstrate that it works by calling it multiple times with several values of n and k.
-Hint: reuse your factorial function.
+It's more _fun_ to reuse your factorial function than `math.factorial()`.

 ### 36poisson.py ###

 Create a function that computes the Poisson probability of k events occuring with an expectation of n (n^k e^-n / k!) and demonstrate it works by calling it with several values of n and k.
+Use `math.e`.

 ### 37nilakantha.py ##